 A desert then is not so simply defined.
 Several characteristics: seasonal, high temperatures; low, sporadic rainfall; a high rate of evaporation; wide temperature ranges; and strong winds are part of the definition.

 Rain Shadow DesertThe area of southeastern California is a rain shadow desert.
 The rain shadow effect is produced by the high mountains on the west, which block the movement of wet winter storms.
 As coastal storms move in from the west they collide with Mount San Jacinto (10,804 ft.) and Mount San Gorgonio (11,502 ft.).
 The air rises, cools, and precipitation falls on the mountains.
 By the time the air moves over the mountains to the desert, there is little moisture left.
+Learn more in our Rain Shadow episode of the Granite Desk series.

 During late August or September occasional tropical storms move into Southern California from the south.
 These storms end up on the east side of the Peninsular Ranges and can dump a considerable amount of water in a short time.
 Some five to 10 inches of rain may fall in a few hours, representing a large portion of Joshua Tree’s annual precipitation.